Nellie T. Bush: Politics

-Nellie successfully ran as a Democrat in 1920 for a seat as a representative in the Arizona State Legislature.
+Nellie successfully ran as a Democrat in 1920 for a seat as a representative in the Arizona state legislature.
 She passed her bar exam and in 1923 was admitted to the State Bar of Arizona, thereafter becoming a practicing attorney in Yuma County, and city attorney for Parker.
 Southern Pacific Railroad Company used her as their legal counsel.
 In 1927, she was the first woman in the legislature to chair the Judiciary committee.
 That year, she submitted House Bill 50 to create the Arizona Children's Colony to care for children with mental challenges.
 Governor George W. P. Hunt vetoed the legislation, an action that was met with protest by the state Parent-Teacher Association.
 The legislature over-rode the veto.
 When she was president of the American Federation of Women's Clubs, the individual clubs raised $400 to purchase furniture for the colony.
 For years to come, funding of the colony became a pet cause for women serving in the legislature.
+Bush served fourteen years as an Arizona representative.

 In her 1928 first run for a seat in the state senate, she was defeated in the primary election by Hugo B. Farmer, but was successful when she again ran for the state senate seat in 1934 for a two-year term.
 In a disagreement with the state of California over permission to build the Parker Dam, Arizona Governor Benjamin Baker Moeur designated Nellie "Admiral of Arizona's Navy" and engaged her boats to transport National Guard troops to protect the state's river rights.
 The incident propelled her to national fame.
 At the end of her term in the state senate, Nellie made an unsuccessful run to be Arizona's representative in the United States Congress.
 In 1940 she was again elected to the state senate, serving one term.